Differences between Freediving, Skindiving and Snorkeling

-At first glance, free diving and snorkeling may seem more alike than scuba diving.
+At first glance, free diving, skin diving, and snorkeling may seem more alike than scuba diving.
 After all, they can be done without the use of a breathing apparatus and don’t require any special certification.
-So what really is the difference between the two?
+So what really is the difference between them?

-While both sports have their own awesome advantages, it’s important to know the differences between the two before you go out and stock up on gear.
-Here’s an in-depth look at both snorkeling and freediving.
+While all of these sports have their own awesome advantages, it’s important to know the differences between the two before you go out and stock up on gear.
+Here’s an in-depth look at snorkeling, skin-diving, and freediving.

 One of the greatest things about snorkeling is that it takes very little background and only a few pieces of equipment to get started.
 At the very least, if you’ve got a mask, a clear day, and some time on your hands, you’re ready to start exploring.
 Of course, there are a few ways to make your experience even better, so here are the basics of snorkeling.